lwang031/Helpful-Linux-Commnad/README.md

 exit all terminals in it as you would normally exit terminals (Ctrl+D).

 For more information about screen, read its man page by executing `man screen` .
 It’s a very powerful tool that even allows multiple people to use a single terminal at the same time!

+For example: type `man ls`, [go to search informantion about ls](http://unixhelp.ed.ac.uk/CGI/man-cgi?ls)